ImMrMeseeks/64DoomRPG/README.md

 Accessory checks for rumble and saving
 Deblur option
 FPS counter available
-rdp used to draw:
+RDP used to draw:
--wall spans
+-Wall spans
--floor and ceiling when Floor/Ceil is turned off (improved performance) -hud
+-Floor and Ceiling when Floor/Ceil is turned off (improved performance) -HUD
--text
+-Text
 -menus
 -filled rectangles
 -xm audio playback (midi files need to be converted, used open mpt to do so)